AmolDhanpalwar/skillsynch/docs/DATABASE.md

 $$;
 ```

-Used in policies to avoid recursive `SELECT` on the `users` table inside RLS checks.
+Used in RLS policies to avoid recursive `SELECT` on the `users` table inside RLS checks.
+Declared `STABLE` so Postgres can cache the result within a single query.

 ---

 ## Migrations

 Migrations are in `supabase/migrations/` and are applied in filename order (timestamp-prefixed).
+Apply via `mcp__supabase__apply_migration`.

 ### Current Migrations